 The City has entered into twelve "Take or Pay" contracts, which require payments to be made whether or not projects are completed or operable, or whether output from such projects is suspended, interrupted or terminated.
 Such payments represent the City's share of current and long-term obligations.
 Payment for these obligations is expected to be made from operating revenues received during the year that payment is due.
 These contracts provide for current and future electric generating capacity and transmission of energy for City residents.
-Through these contracts, the City purchased approximately 58% of its total energy requirements during FY 2017-18.
+Through these contracts, the City purchased approximately 51% of its total energy requirements during FY 2018-19.
 With a few exceptions, the City is obligated to pay the amortized cost of indebtedness regardless of the ability of the counterparty to provide electricity.
 The original indebtedness will be amortized by adding the financing costs to purchase energy over the life of the contract.
 All of these agreements contain "step-up" provisions obligating the City to pay a share of the obligations of any defaulting participant.

 • The Intermountain Power Agency (IPA), a subdivision of the State of Utah, was formed in January 1974 to finance the construction of a 1,400 megawatt coal-fired generating plant, consisting of two generating units located near Delta, Utah and associated transmission lines, called the Intermountain Power Project (IPP).
 The project began uprating of the two generating units in early 2003.
 When the uprating was finished in March 2004, it increased the capacity of the plant from 1,400 megawatts to 1,800 megawatts.
 The City through contract is obligated for 30 megawatts or 1.70% of the generation.
 In addition, the City entered into an "Excess Power Sales Agreement" with the IPA, agent for the Utah Municipal Purchasers and the Cooperative Purchasers, which entitles the City to additional shares that can vary from year to year.
-As of June 30, 2018,
+As of June 30, 2019, Glendale's excess entitlement share is 0.46%.
+The City's total obligation from IPP is between 35 and 38 megawatts.

-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2018 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2019 (in thousands)